ratwolfzero/Weierstrass/Fractal/Fractal_Explorer/README.md

 This highlights that the 1D function is a sum of cosine waves with geometrically increasing frequencies and exponentially decreasing amplitudes.

+It is continuous everywhere but nowhere differentiable, exhibiting pseudo-periodicity — local repeating patterns without a global fundamental period.

+When analyzing finite samples of this function using FFT, spectral leakage naturally arises due to the lack of exact periodicity.
+Frequency components spread into adjacent bins, preventing sharp harmonic peaks.

+This leakage is intrinsic and unavoidable, reflecting the fractal nature of the Weierstrass function.
+Rather than a limitation, it provides insight into the dense hierarchical frequency content embedded in the function’s fractal structure.
+Therefore, the focus is on capturing and interpreting the natural spectral characteristics, rather than imposing artificial periodicity assumptions.

 ---

 ## 🔍 Visualization Modes